Paul Pholeros was a man of imagination, vision and courage.

-Paul Pholeros was an architect who saw, very early in his career, the links between living environment and health impacts.
+An architect, he saw very early in his career the links between living environment and health impacts.
 He travelled extensively through Australia as a student and young graduate architect, spending time in remote areas and particularly in Aboriginal communities.
 As a great listener he learned about “country” and the delicate balance between inhabiting and preserving “place”.

 Looking beyond the boundaries that would constrain other professionals, Paul had a collaborative ability to bring in a diverse range of skilled people into his teams – the professor of flies, the doctor of dust, medicos, industrial designers, plumbers, artists, visual arts students, even dentists.